Table of Contents

-- Don’t apologise or talk nonsense during pauses.
+- Don’t apologize or talk nonsense during pauses.
 The fact that you’re using notes is nothing unusual.
-It’s also fine to lose trace of what you was going to say next.
-Never apologise for these two things.
+It’s also fine to lose trace of what you were going to say next.
+Never apologize for these two things.
 Why?
-As soon as you apologise for losing trace of your thoughts, the listeners will immediately think „I see, something’s wrong!“
+As soon as you apologize for losing trace of your thoughts, the listeners will immediately think „I see, something’s wrong!“

 - Explore situations for using hands: show how big or small a thing is or which point you’re talking about (first, second, third, etc.).